Choosing the best toothbrush for teeth starts with knowing which features help you clean your mouth well each day.

 Regularly cleaning your toothbrush and replacing it every three to four months is essential for maintaining oral health.

-When choosing a toothbrush, it’s important to consider both the cost and the value it provides.
+When choosing a toothbrush, it is important to look at both the price and what you gain from using it each day.

 Customer reviews can provide valuable insights into the real-world performance of a toothbrush.